 Should all 32 states projected to legalize sports betting within five years, Eilers & Krejcik project it would create a market capable of generating more than $6 billion in revenue per year.
 That projection balloons to $7 to $16 billion should all fifty states legalize land-based and online sports betting.

 Those may sound like rather optimistic projections, but estimates regarding the size of the current offshore sports betting market as it exists today offer some context.
-Legal Sports Report notes that American Gaming Association estimates already put total betting activity by Americans with offshore sportsbooks at $150 billion.
+The American Gaming Association estimates already put total betting activity by Americans with offshore sportsbooks at $150 billion.

 Eilers & Krejcik aren’t even willing to go that far.
 They estimate that Americans wager something in the range of $50 to $60 billion for revenues of $2.5 to $3 billion per year.
 Under a legal system with all fifty states opting in, they project total wagering handle of $245 billion for up to $16 billion in revenue.